 For example, we’ve worked with Everton F.C. in the UK and they run a lot of advertising campaigns via their email signature banners.
 These banners particularly focus on its official charity Everton in the Community and adding banners to their corporate email signatures has proven to be a great way to get more exposure for the charity.

 When it comes to designing a banner, we recommend you always go for simplicity!
 A banner typically goes below the contact details, so it naturally carries weight and credibility.
-There will be no other distractions for an engaged reader, so you can tone down the intensity of the design so your message lands more effectively.
+With no other distractions, you can tone down your design so the message lands more effectively.

 To track how your banners are performing, you can add tracking links or UTM parameters to the URL, so you better understand customer engagement and conversions via an analytics platform.
 You can then quantify your contacts’ interest with your signature content and how likely they are to convert to the individual level.

 You can even use display banners for internal communications.
 Some examples would be for internal job opportunities, company-sponsored training, corporate events, and general office reminders.
 Employees will then passively read and process the message without feeling pressure to take immediate action.

 And make sure your banners don’t go stale.
 Don’t use banners that no longer conform to your brand guidelines.
 Keep on top of these just as much as you would any other of your marketing assets.